dildeolupbiten/QSnake/README.md

 ### 1. Train snake

 The agent (snake) interacts with the environment, exploring actions and learning over time.
-Here is an example of how the snake acts after training:

 ```C++
 void train_snake(